 - De-clutter.
 What do you actually need?
 What is most useful?
 It’s easier to keep a neat house and easier to evacuate if your living space is uncluttered.

-When money is an issue, I mean a real issue, as in you have ZERO money, Ryan over at Total Survivalist Libertarian Rantfest has listed at least a dozen ways to prep on an empty wallet.
+When money is an issue, I mean a real issue, as in you have ZERO money, then every penny counts.